renarena/aesopPlayer/README.md

 Project Goal
 ------------
-Turn a regular Android tablet into a dedicated audio book player that can be easily used by visually impaired and the elderly.
+Turn a regular Android tablet into a dedicated audio book player that can be easily used, particularly by the visually impaired and the elderly.

 Assumptions
 -----------